Computer Vision in Airport Security

 The use of Computer Vision in airport security has brought significant innovation to airport and plane operations.
 With the help of AI and Computer Vision, airports now deliver more safe and personalized experiences to their passengers and employees.
-From security to flight check-ins, baggage claim and even plane inspections — every step of the journey will be touched by AI and Computer Vision in the foreseeable future.
+From security to flight check-ins, baggage claim, and even plane inspections — every step of the journey will be touched by AI and Computer Vision in the foreseeable future.

 A Computer Vision system with real-time object tracking capability can monitor the behavior of large groups of people.
 Computers can keep detailed records of the people flow through certain areas, allowing security personnel to predict and quickly respond to crowds or isolated situations.
-In addition, such system enables the ability to identify potential suspects through suspicious movement patterns.
+In addition, such a system enables the ability to identify potential suspects through suspicious movement patterns.